bachirlahad86/Ansible_IPSEC_RenewCertificate/README.md

 # Ansible_IPSEC_RenewCertificate
 Using Ansible to renew certificates on thousands of Cisco IOS spokes.
 A DMVPN architecture with 2 Hubs (2 Tunnels) and thousands of Spokes.
+The certification authority (CA) is deployed on a windows server.
+The protocol used for certificate enrollement is the Simple Certificate Enrollment Protocol (SCEP).

 ## Steps required for execution